- This event has passed.

 After a full day on Saturday, the weekend wraps up on Sunday after the morning session and lunch.
 You’ll depart Tutka Bay for Homer at 2 pm, arriving by 3 pm to continue your journey home.

 In addition to the daily instructional sessions with our retreat leader, you’ll enjoy the opportunity to pursue assignments in the natural setting.
 The schedule allows time for reflection and recreation in the form of beach walks and forest hikes, and time to work on your writing outside the classroom.
 You can choose to relax on the spacious ocean-side deck, soak in the outdoor hot tub, or take an invigorating sauna.

-For an additional fee, you can take advantage of on-site services such as massages or local boat tours.
+For an additional fee, you can take advantage of on-site services such as local boat tours.
 Cookery classes and guided hiking, sea kayaking, and boating are included at no additional fee.